-Theme 1: Person-centred The managing organisation of the national health and social care data collection has effective arrangements in place to protect the privacy of people about whom it holds information.
-Theme 2: Governance, Leadership and Management Standard 1 collection has effective arrangements in place to protect the privacy of people about whom it holds information.
-Theme 2: Governance, Leadership and Management Standard 2 The managing organisation of the national health and social care data collection has effective governance, leadership and management arrangements in place, with clear lines of accountability to ensure that it objectives are met.
-S The managing organisation maintains a publicly available statement of purpose that accurately describes the aims and objectives of the national health and social care data collection. ıİ Standard 4 The managing organisation of the national health and social care data collection is compliant with relevant legislation and codes of practice.
-Theme 3: Use of Information Standard 5 The managing organisation of the national health and social care data collection complies with health information standards and nationally agree definitions to enable comparability and sharing of information. eed Standard 6 The managing organisation of the national health and social care data collection systematically assesses, monitors and improves the quality of data it holds to ensure its objectives are met. the Standard 7 The managing organisation of the national health and social care data collection disseminates data and information appropriately and ensures to data users can access data and information in a timely manner to meet their needs. :hat Theme 4: Information Governance Standard 8 The managing organisation of the national health and social care data collection has effective arrangements in place for information governance which ensure that personal information is handled legally and securely. e Theme 5: Workforce Standard 9 The managing organisation of the national health and social care data collection plans, organises and develops its workforce to effectively delivits objectives. er Standard 10 The managing organisation of the national health and social care data collection plans and manages the allocation and use of resources to ensure its objectives are met. ıre
+Theme 1: Po Theme 1: Person-centred Standard 1 The managing organisation of the national health and social care data collection has effective arrangements in place to protect the privacy of people about whom it holds information.
+Theme 2: G overnance, Leadership and Management Standard 2 The managing organisation of the national health and social care data collection has effective governance, leadership and management arrangements in place, with clear lines of accountability to ensure that its objectives are met.
+Standard 3 The managing organisation maintains a publicly available statement of purpose that accurately describes the aims and objectives of the national health and social care data collection.
+Standard 4 The managing organisation of the national health and social care data collection is compliant with relevant legislation and codes of practice.
+Theme 3: Us se of Information Standard 5 The managing organisation of the national health and social care data collection complies with health information standards and nationally agreed definitions to enable comparability and sharing of information.
+Standard 6 The managing organisation of the national health and social care data collection systematically assesses, monitors and improves the quality of the data it holds to ensure its objectives are met.
+Standard 7 The managing organisation of the national health and social care data collection disseminates data and information appropriately and ensures that data users can access data and information in a timely manner to meet their needs.
+Theme 4: Ir nformation Governance Standard 8 The managing organisation of the national health and social care data collection has effective arrangements in place for information governance which ensure that personal information is handled legally and securely.
+Theme 5: W orkforce Standard 9 The managing organisation of the national health and social care data collection plans, organises and develops its workforce to effectively deliver its objectives.
+Standard 10 The managing organisation of the national health and social care data collection plans and manages the allocation and use of resources to ensure its objectives are met.